60 BEST Things To Do In Ireland in 2023

 It is one of Ireland’s most famous products and is served in 120 countries all over the world.

-If you’re heading south from Dublin, then the number one spot to visit should be the Wicklow National Park.
+If you’re heading south from Dublin, then you need to visit Wicklow National Park too.

-It's a popular place to spend a night or two, and there are some great glamping opportunities in Wicklow.
+This national park is a popular place to spend a night or two, and there are some great glamping opportunities in Wicklow too.

 hook lighthouse ireland

-Hook Lighthouse is one of Ireland’s most famous lighthouses (yes there are quite a few of them) mainly because it is the world’s oldest operating lighthouse.
+Hook Lighthouse is one of the most famous lighthouses, mainly because it is the world’s oldest operating lighthouse.

-Of course, the lighthouse you see there today is a lot different to the original one and has undergone a lot of renovation, but it’s situated on a lovely part of the coast.
+Of course, the lighthouse you see there today is a lot different from the original one and has undergone a lot of renovation, but it’s situated on a lovely part of the coast.

 If you’re really keen, you can even go on a tour up into the lighthouse.